 3. Do you have money in multiple IRAs?

 For some retirement investors, the situation is even more complicated.
 Maybe you have SEP or SIMPLE IRAs in addition to your traditional IRA.
 Or maybe you even have multiple traditional IRAs or rollover IRAs from old employer plans like 401(k)s.
 Maybe you want to keep your money in those other accounts and convert only a portion using the backdoor Roth IRA strategy.

-Say you contribute $5,000 to a traditional IRA and you decide to convert it.
-But you also have $300,000 in a SEP IRA on top of the remaining $100,000 in your traditional IRA after making the contribution.
-Your entire $400,000 would be considered as one big pot.
-Let’s say $50,000 of that (which includes your current contribution) consists of after-tax/nondeductible contributions, as described above.
+Let’s look at an example.
+Say you contribute $5,000 to a traditional IRA and decide to convert it.
+But you also have $300,000 in a SEP-IRA on top of the remaining $100,000 in your traditional IRA after making the contribution.
+Your entire $400,000 would be considered one big pot.
+Let’s say $50,000 of that (which includes your current contribution) consists of after-tax/nondeductible contributions as described above.
 According to the pro rata rule, 12.5% of your total portfolio is nondeductible, so only 12.5% ($625) of your current contribution and conversion amount isn’t subject to tax.
 The remaining $4,375 is taxable.

 Before you decide if a backdoor Roth IRA contribution is the right move, carefully consider your reasons for making the conversion.
 Once done, it can’t be undone.